Darrell Stetler II

 When I was growing up, my dad would frequently reference some element of my behavior that was lacking, and then say, “You were born in the wrong family to do that.”
-Like a firm dad who deeply wishes to be proud, Wesley communicates his expectations of his people by speaking affirmatively about the character he wishes to see.
+Like a firm dad who deeply wishes to be proud of well-trained kids, Wesley communicates his expectations of his people by speaking affirmatively about the character he wishes to see.

 It is popular in the self-help literature of our day to create a list of “affirmations” to read (usually in the present tense), such as “I am enjoying writing 1,000 words per day.”
 These serve as reminders of aspirational values – character traits or disciplined actions we wish to see in ourselves.
 We may affirmatively state these things about ourselves as means of creating subconscious agreement on this preferred picture of our future.

 I cannot help but notice that Wesley describes in

 the kind of holy character he wishes to see in his people.
 I expect that he is writing affirmatively that which he desires – and expects! – to see when next he visits the Methodist Societies that are reading this tract.

 Reason #3: Wesley is calling the entire church to aspire to be biblical Christians.

 Far from attempting to create subcultural signals or uncommon behavioral mores, Wesley takes pains in the first few paragraphs to disclaim any of these things.
 He rejects special speech, or doctrinal uniqueness, or even social/ethical practices as the basis for Methodist character.